 Yes, all participants receive a t-shirt.
 Pick up your shirt after you pick up your race packet.

 Participants may switch races.
-They must notify the Flying Pig office of their request with the Switching Race Request Form by April 1.
-After that date switches may be done at packet pick-up at the Expo.
-There is a $10 fee to do so, along with any applicable entry fee difference.
+Switches may be done at packet pick-up at the Expo.
+There is a $15 fee to do so, along with any applicable entry fee difference.

 Pump N’ Run is a unique combination of weight lifting and running, offered to all racers.
 Participants bench press a percentage of their body weight, based upon an Age and Gender handicap, and earn a 30-second time reduction for each bench press repetition (5K and 10K), or a 2 minute time reduction (Half and Full Marathon).
 For more information, visit www.pumpandrunrace.com.